Red-M/RedServ/README.md

 RedServ
 =======

-RedServ is a web server built on top of Cherrypy and uses Mako for the template rendering.
+RedServ is a web server built on top of Cherrypy and uses Mako for template rendering.

 Requirements:
 =============